We had a wonderful time traveling and camping in Ecuador. Here’s an overview of places we stayed.

 - We camped National Parks.
 While at Podocarpus National Park we couldn’t enter the park by car and camped in the parking lot, we had some fantastic camping spots at the Chimborazo Volcano and Cotopaxi National Park.

-All in all quite a variety of camping spots during our six-month stay in Ecuador.
+All in all quite a variety of overland camping spots during our six-month stay in Ecuador.

-GPS Waypoints of Campgrounds and Rough Camps in Ecuador
+GPS Waypoints of Campgrounds and Overland Camps in Ecuador

 Let there be no misunderstanding: no, you don’t have to go to these places.
 No, these are not by definition the best spots.
 After having traveled in South America for so long we realize that it’s no problem here to find your own beautiful spots for camping.
 We decided to continue the page anyway, for travelers who would like some tips about camping spots which we enjoyed or found practical.
 Please note that this is always our personal experience.